stacken/w3/stacken/pages/index.en.md

 </p>
 <p>
-    You are hereby invited to the Stacken spring meeting 2020, Thursday, February 27, at 19:30 at KTH Royal Institute of Technology in a room close to the Stacken club room.
+    You are hereby invited to the Stacken spring meeting 2020, Thursday, February 27, at 19:30 at KTH in a room close to the Stacken club room.
-    <a href="/news/2020/varmote.en.md">Read more</a>.
+    <a href="/en/news/2020/varmote">Read more</a>.
 </p>
 {{% /jumbotron %}}